-It's a unique tradition borne out of Eritrean culture – a nationality shared by the last three families of refugees the committee has sponsored from Eritrea, Africa.
+It's a unique tradition borne out of Eritrean culture – shared by the last three families of refugees the committee has sponsored from Eritrea, Africa.
 Including the latest arrival of two refugees on March 17 less than 24 hours before the Government of Canada announced travel restrictions across the country.

 When newcomers Almaz Gebresilassie and Hermon Ashebr arrived that night, they had to take every safety precaution to ensure they did not contribute to the spread of the coronavirus.
 That meant after Almaz and Hermon stepped off the plane they couldn't have any physical contact with non-family members.

 Although their first sight wasn't a group of smiling Manitobans at the bottom of the escalator as initially planned, Almaz and Hermon still had a warm welcome from their brother-in-law and uncle Biniam Debesay.
 Debesay’s family was sponsored by the same group three years earlier.

 Because of the family connection, Almaz and Hermon self-isolated with Debesay’s family for their first 14 days of being in Manitoba.

 "Almaz and Hermon were able to arrive before restrictions were in place on travel so we feel very fortunate that they were able to come," said Casey Guenther, co-chair of the committee along with Heather Goertzen.

 "They're reunited with family which is awesome and they've got a good support network there."